 - Withdrawal symptoms when Ativan is unavailable or withheld

-When recognizing these symptoms, it is advisable to seek out professional support to begin the medically supervised plan to ease off of the Ativan and break free of the addiction.
+When recognizing these symptoms, it is advisable to seek out professional support to begin the supervised plan to ease off of the Ativan and break free of the addiction.

-What are the Ativan Withdrawal Symptoms?
+What is the Ativan Withdrawal Symptoms?

 Once the brain has adapted to the presence of Ativan, there will be a significant physical and psychological response when attempting to withhold the drug.
-Ativan withdrawal symptoms, such as rebound effects, are quite intense, which is why a trained medical detox team should oversee the detox and withdrawal phase of treatment.
+Ativan withdrawal symptoms, such as rebound effects, are quite intense, which is why a trained detox team should oversee the detox and withdrawal phase of treatment.
 Withdrawal symptoms may include the following: